jaranasaur/react-hooks-cheatsheet/README.md

 - Passing a value to useState will set the initial state variable to that value (otherwise it will init to 'undefined')

-- If you need multiple state values, just call use state multiple times
+- If you need multiple state values, just call `useState` multiple times

       const [name, setName] = useState('Doug');
       const [age, setAge] = useState(46);

 - State variables can be arrays or objects

 - Passing a single parameter function to the state setter gives you access to the previous state.
-That function must return the new state
+That function must return the new state.
+This is useful when you can no longer depend on the state variable itself (i.e. inside of a `setTimeout` or `setInterval`).

       const [age, setAge] = useState(46);
       ...
       const onBirthday = () => {
-        setName(previousAge => previousAge + 1);
+        setAge(previousAge => previousAge + 1);
       }

 <a name="useeffect"></a>